How to apply

 Cass Business School operates on a rolling admissions basis.
 This means that candidates apply for, and are admitted to, our Masters programmes all year round.
 Most of our applications are received early in the academic year.
 To maximise your chances of receiving a positive response, we strongly suggest you apply as early as possible.
 We aim to return a decision within 6 weeks of receiving your application.

 Cass Business School is not responsible for the return of any submitted documents.

-We operate a rolling admissions policy and invite students to apply as early as possible.
-There are no set deadlines and notification of the closure date is added to the course overview page when closure is imminent.
+Courses will close when they are full and notification of the closure date is added to the course overview page when closure is imminent.

 I chose to study a Masters degree as I feel this is crucial in distinguishing you from the competition in such a competitive sector as banking.
 I selected London because it is a great city to live in with a great range of sport, music, art and nightlife.
 Also, access to job opportunities was a big factor in my decision making.'